beartype/plum/docs/comparison.md

 Consider the following snippet:

-% skip: start "other multiple-dispatchers are not installed or tested"
+% skip: start "`multipledispatch` and `multimethod` not installed."

 ```python
 from multipledispatch import dispatch